Large Diamagnetism and Electromagnetic Duality in Two-dimensional Dirac Electron System

 The correspondence between DES and QED relates Eq.~\eqref{eq: singularity} to the exotic quantized electric property in 2D DESs.
 In parallel to the Lorentz covariance in QED, we can show a duality between electric and magnetic responses in DES~\cite{Supplement,Peskin1995,Vignale2005}.
-For $|\mu| \leq \Delta$ and $T=0$, in particular, the static magnetic susceptibility $\chi_\mathrm{orb}$ is given exactly as
+For $|\mu| \leq \Delta$ and $T=0$, the static magnetic susceptibility $\chi_\mathrm{orb}$ is given exactly as

 where $c$ and $\varepsilon_0$ are the speed of light and vacuum permittivity, respectively~\cite{Supplement}.
 Here, $\sigma(\omega)$ is the dynamical electrical conductivity, which originates only from interband electron--hole excitations.
-Thus, this duality relation tells us that dynamical vacuum fluctuations (creation and annihilation of virtual electron--hole pairs), or the interband effect across the mass gap, necessarily generate the orbital diamagnetism $\chi_\mathrm{orb} < 0$.
+Thus, this duality relation indicates that dynamical vacuum fluctuations (the creation and annihilation of virtual electron--hole pairs), or the interband effect across the mass gap, necessarily generate the orbital diamagnetism $\chi_\mathrm{orb} < 0$.

-A dimensional analysis gives $\sigma (\omega) \propto (e^2/h) (\omega/v)^{D-2}$ for the massless limit of $\Delta \to 0$ in the $D$ dimension.
-In three dimensions ($D=3$), Eq.~\eqref{eq: duality} thus leads to the logarithmic divergence in $\chi_\mathrm{orb}$ for $\Delta \to 0$, which corresponds to the well-known ultraviolet divergence in charge renormalization of QED~\cite{Maebashi2017}.
+A dimensional analysis gives $\sigma (\omega) \propto (e^2/h) (\omega/v)^{D-2}$ for the massless limit of $\Delta \to 0$ in the $D$ dimensions.
+In three dimensions ($D=3$), Eq.~\eqref{eq: duality} leads to a logarithmic divergence in $\chi_\mathrm{orb}$ for $\Delta \to 0$, which corresponds to the well-known ultraviolet divergence in the charge renormalization of QED~\cite{Maebashi2017}.
 In two dimensions ($D=2$), on the other hand, there is no charge renormalization~\cite{Gonzalez1994}.
-The large diamagnetism $\chi_\mathrm{orb} \propto - 1/\Delta$ in Eq.~\eqref{eq: singularity} is then free from charge renormalization but closely linked to the $\omega$-independent electrical conductivity for $\Delta \to 0$, where it takes a universal value of $\sigma_0=e^2/4 \hbar d$ (quantized optical conductance)~\cite{Gusynin2006,Li2008}.
-(We summarize in Table~\ref{tab:duality} the $\chi_\mathrm{orb}$ and $\sigma(\omega)$ as well as the permittivity $\varepsilon$ for 3D and 2D DESs.)
-More precisely, using a detailed formula of $\sigma(\omega)$~\cite{Gusynin2006}, we find that the duality relation, Eq.~\eqref{eq: duality}, relates $\chi_\mathrm{orb}$ to the universal constant $\sigma_0$ as
+The large diamagnetism $\chi_\mathrm{orb} \propto - 1/\Delta$ in Eq.~\eqref{eq: singularity} is therefore free from charge renormalization but closely linked to the $\omega$-independent electrical conductivity for $\Delta \to 0$, where it takes a universal value of $\sigma_0=e^2/4 \hbar d$ (quantized optical conductance)~\cite{Gusynin2006,Li2008}.
+(In Table~\ref{tab:duality}, we summarize $\chi_\mathrm{orb}$ and $\sigma(\omega)$ as well as the permittivity $\varepsilon$ for 3D and 2D DESs.)
+More precisely, using a detailed formula for $\sigma(\omega)$~\cite{Gusynin2006}, we find that the duality relation, Eq.~\eqref{eq: duality}, expresses $\chi_\mathrm{orb}$ in terms of the universal constant $\sigma_0$ as